History of Meade Instruments

 Meade was founded in 1972 by John Diebel.
-Originally, Meade was an importer, primarily sourcing from Japan and operating out of John’s apartment but their offerings soon expanded.
-Diebel began providing his Japanese manufacturers with design input and by 1977 Meade was operating out of a full-sized warehouse in Costa Mesa, California.
+Originally, Meade was an importer, primarily sourcing from Japan and operating out of John’s apartment, but their offerings soon expanded.
+Diebel began providing his Japanese manufacturers with design input, and by 1977, Meade was operating out of a full-sized warehouse in Costa Mesa, California.
 Around this time, Meade began producing high-quality equatorially-mounted Newtonians with their own optics, sourced from former Cave and Coulter Optical employees.

-In 1980, Meade made a permanent name for itself with their 2080, an 8” Schmidt-Cassegrain.
+In 1980, Meade made a permanent name for itself with the 2080, an 8” Schmidt-Cassegrain.

 Excluding the failed Criterion Dynamax line, Meade was the first manufacturer to attempt to directly compete with Celestron’s C8, which had been on the market for ten years and was beginning to show its age.
 The 2080 offered superior rigidity with its extendable telescoping-leg tripod, as well as a DC-powered worm gear drive compared to the C8’s AC-powered spur gears.

 A 2040 4” SCT and a 2120 10” SCT Meade telescope soon followed.
 Eventually, these scopes led to the demise of Meade’s Newtonian line.
 Meade continued innovating and often outpacing Celestron throughout the 1980s, but the high demand for telescopes thanks to Halley meant that both companies’ quality control suffered.
 Meade felt this the most – we have looked through many Meades from the 1980s with mushy, fuzzy views at high power.
 There are some Celestron scopes that had these issues, but we have seen more mushy Meades than Celestrons from this period.